stevendnoble/stevendnoble.github.io/recipes/moms-recipes/_posts/2024-01-01-baby-back-ribs.md

 ---
-layout: post
+layout: recipe
 title: Baby Back Ribs
 description: >
-  Savor the smoky, succulent flavors of our my mother's delight: Baby Back Ribs, a recipe designed to deliver tender, fall-off-the-bone meat with a rich, homemade BBQ glaze.
+  Savor the smoky, succulent flavors of my mother's delight: Baby Back Ribs, a recipe designed to deliver tender, fall-off-the-bone meat with a rich, homemade BBQ glaze.
 This guide takes you through an easy, step-by-step process, ensuring a perfect backyard barbecue experience.
 Whether you're a seasoned grill enthusiast or trying